Cases And Verdicts

 Child injured at play; structured settlement $180,000 (present value)

 Our client was a young child who was over at a friend’s house to play.
 Our client hit his throat on the edge of a picnic table, suffering severe injuries to his throat and voicebox.
 Evidence developed showing that the adult at home did not supervise the children properly and was drinking at the time.
 The case settled for a present value of $180,000 with a structured settlement totaling over $375,000 in payments over time.

 Our client suffered brain damage from exposure to carbon monoxide fumes emitted from a dangerous forklift.
 Up until the time of trial, the insurance company refused to settle for a fair sum, but after jury selection, the case was settled for $640,000.

 Our client was injured on a commuter train when it collided with a truck that was stuck on the tracks at a crossing.
 Our client suffered injuries to her shoulders and knees, requiring surgery.
 Her medical bills totaled $110,000.
 The case was mediated and settled for $750,000

 Our clients were assaulted by other patrons at a bar, inflicting lacerations and contusions.
-Lawsuit was filed against the bar for its inadequate training of its bouncer.
-The insurance company for the bar took a no pay position.
+A lawsuit was filed against the bar for its inadequate training of its bouncer.
+The insurance company for the bar took a no-pay position.
 The jury returned a verdict of $69,000.

-Improper left hand turn causes treatment to wrist with surgery for roofer impairs ability to work.
+Improper left-hand turn causes treatment to wrist with surgery for roofer and impairs the ability to work.
 Arbitration procures $185,000 award.